 Children 5 years and younger.
 Treatment with inhaled glucocorticosteroids in children 5 years and younger with asthma generally produces similar clinical effects as in older children, but dose-response relationships have been less well studied.
-The clinical response may differ depending on the inhaler and the child s ability to use the inhaler correctly.
-With use of a spacer device, daily doses

-400 μg of budesonide or equivalent result in nearmaximum benefits in the majority of patients^{136,137}.
-Use of inhaled glucocorticosteroids does not induce remission of asthma and it returns when treatment is stopped138.
+The clinical response may differ depending on the inhaler and the child's ability to use the inhaler correctly.
+With use of a spacer device, a low-dose inhaled glucocorticosteroid results in near-maximum benefits in the majority of patients.
+Use of inhaled glucocorticosteroids does not induce remission of asthma and it returns when treatment is stopped.

 The clinical benefits of intermittent systemic or inhaled glucocorticosteroids for children with intermittent, viralinduced wheeze remain controversial.
-While some studies in older children found small benefits, a study in young children found no effects on wheezing symptoms139.
-There is no evidence to support the use of maintenance low-dose inhaled glucocorticosteroids for preventing early transient wheezing^{136,139,199}.
+While some studies in older children found small benefits, a study in young children found no effects on wheezing symptoms.
+There is no evidence to support the use of maintenance low-dose inhaled glucocorticosteroids for preventing early transient wheezing136,139,199.